logo

 3. Fixed Pricing

-States the total project cost agreed upon in advance, covering all services and deliverables.
-Helps both parties manage budgets with transparency.
+Specifies the total project cost, agreed upon in advance, covering all deliverables.

 4. Payment Terms